2017: An Expedition Year in Review

 As the year comes to a close we look back on our favourite memories and happenings of 2017.

 Our 2017-expedition season began in Pacific Rim National Park Reserve.
 We explored the many islands of the Broken Group and learned about the rich cultural and natural history of the region, once a bustling First Nations metropolis before European colonization.
-Remnants of the cultural history of the Nuu-Chah-Nulth civilizations remain in oral traditions and archaeological evidence found in midden beaches and ancient fish traps lining the shores.
+Remnants of ancient cultural histories of the Nuu-chah-nulth remain in oral traditions and archaeological evidence found in midden beaches and fish traps lining the shores.

 The Great Bear Sea proved to stand true to its name as a ‘Haven for Whales’ this summer, with so many encounters including resident and transient orcas, along with fins and humpbacks making a resurgence to the area.
 We explored the outer islands in search of sea otters, visited Cetacea Lab, and learned about ongoing whale research in the Gitga’at Territory.

 As the Pacific salmon began to spawn we were reminded anew of why we call the Great Bear Rainforest our ‘megafauna’ expedition.
 We witnessed incredible wildlife in the sea, sky, and on shore.
 We saw a wide variety of marine mammals from killer whales, humpback and fin whales, to sea otters, sea lions and dolphins too!
 On land, the terrestrial life certainly did not disappoint.
 We viewed grizzlies, black bears, and the iconic white-fur spirit bears.
 On one expedition we even saw two spirit bears fishing in the same river at the same time!
 This year marked a milestone for grizzlies, not only in the Great Bear Rainforest but all of BC, as the provincial government called for a complete ban on hunting grizzly bears across the province, a long-awaited triumph.